 Elizabeth’s capture would have been a hard blow for Robert the Bruce.
 The new King of Scotland still lacked a male heir, and had no chance of getting one while his wife was in English hands.
 This made his hold on the throne even more precarious than it already was.

 Edward I’s admirer, Sir Maurice Powicke said Edward treated his captives with a ‘peculiar ferocity’.
 He ordered that 24-year-old Mary Bruce and Isabella, the Countess of Buchan who performed Robert the Bruce’s coronation, should be imprisoned in specially constructed iron cages and suspended from the outside walls of castles; Mary at Roxburgh and Isabella at Berwick.
-They would be held in that way for 4 years, until Edward I’s successor, Edward II, ordered their removal to convents in 1310.
+Although it is more likely that the cages were in rooms within the castles, rather than exposed to the elements, they would be held in that way for 4 years, until Edward I’s successor, Edward II, ordered their removal to convents in 1310.

 It seems Edward ordered a cage to be made Marjorie at the Tower of London, where she was first held.
 But he relented, possibly because of her age, and the child – not yet 12 years old – was sent to a nunnery in Yorkshire.
 Initial orders were given that she should be held in solitary confinement, with no one allowed to speak to her; but this may also have been rescinded.

 Marjorie’s aunt and Mary’s older sister, Christian, was also sent to a Gilbertine nunnery, this time in Lincolnshire; although her husband, Sir Christopher Seton, was hung, drawn and beheaded at Dumfries.